All about WorkCover weekly payments (Vic)

 If my weekly payments are terminated what can I do?

-If your WorkCover Insurer terminate your weekly payments, you’re able to appeal this decision to conciliation.
+If your WorkCover Insurer terminate your weekly payments, you’re able to appeal this decision.

 If my weekly payments are reduced and I disagree with the decision, what can I do?